Skip to content

 Add an asset

-As mentioned in the prerequisites, an asset must be added to your Rafiki instance before creating a peering relationship.
+As mentioned in the prerequisites, you must add an asset to your Rafiki instance before creating a peering relationship.
 To learn how to add an asset, refer to Assets.

 Add a peer